Armenian Argentines: History

 In addition to the arrival of Armenians from Cilicia, between 1917 and 1921, during the Russian Civil War, many Armenians from Russia escaped to avoid religious persecution.
 Between 1947 and 1954 many Armenians from the Soviet Union, Syria and Lebanon came to Argentina as a consequence of the Second World War, and from Iran because of the Iranian Revolution in 1979.
+Another small wave of immigrants came in 1991 after Armenia declared independence from the Soviet Union.
+The transition from Soviet communism to a democratic republic hurt the economy, and many families did not know how to function without state support.

 The Armenian community of Argentina has maintained its identity due to focus on the church, school and the family structure.
 Most of those who came in the mid-1920s escaped the Armenian genocide and Adana massacres.
-The first Armenians came in 1908 and some came in 1915, but it was not until 1924-1930 that the community took shape when some 10,000 people settled in Buenos Aires.
+The first wave of Armenians came in 1908 and some came in 1915.
+This first group of immigrants held the first Armenian community mass in Buenos Aires, and South America in general, in 1912 and established the first parish organization of the Armenian Apostolic Church.
+It was not until 1924-1930 that the community took shape when some 10,000 people settled in Buenos Aires.
 Subsequent waves of immigrants came from Russia, Romania and Greece.
 The influx dried up in the early 1950s.
-Today, the community is estimated to number 80,000.
-While survival was of paramount importance, education was also high on the agenda of the early immigrants.
-They had no money and few of them spoke a foreign language, therefore they gave a great deal of attention to education.
-Much of the Armenian community of Buenos Aires can be found in the Palermo neighborhood.
+As the Armenian community grew, they became increasingly prominent in the commerce industry.
+By the mid 20th century, "the Armenians controlled the manufacture of carpets, a third of the textiles, and a tenth part of the shoe production and of plastics."
+Several families, such as the Diarbekirians, were especially affluent, with some saying the family only fell short to Gulbenkian the oil king.
+However, the average Armenians in Argentina are middle-class businessmen, engaged in trade and business activities, involved in light and heavy manufacturing, agriculture, the service sector, and other spheres, there are also many civil servants, scientists, professors, doctors, lawyers, and artists.